How To Care For An Elderly Parent With Cancer

 Knowing how to care for an elderly parent with cancer does not come naturally.
 The key things are the simple things: communication, a healthy diet, physical support, and spending time together.
 Find out more…

 One in two people will develop some form of cancer during their lifetime.
 Even the thought of ‘the big C’ can be terrifying but the good news is that many malignancies can be cured or treated successfully.
 It can be difficult to cope with your own sense of loss and fear, while caring for your parent’s physical and emotional needs, but there’s lots that you can do to maintain their comfort and quality of life, so that you can help them recover or make the most of the time you have left.

 Dealing with a serious illness is stressful and can alter relationships.
 You may both find it tricky to adjust to the changing parent/child dynamic; helping your loved one get dressed or go to the loo can be uncomfortable for both individuals.
 It can help to be open and matter-of-fact about the situation and always try be respectful and maintain their dignity.
 If some aspects of personal care are proving particularly awkward, consider arranging carers to offer professional support.

 Instead of overwhelming your parent with positive stories and new therapies, it can help to just listen.
 Ask open ended questions so that they can express their anxieties and fears.
 It’s normal to worry and to have bad days, and it can be healthy and cathartic to discuss these feelings.

 Macmillan have put together an excellent list of things to avoid saying if you feel like you’re treading on eggshells.

 Cancers and cancer treatments can cause pain, sickness, constipation, diarrhoea, continence issues, insomnia and problems feeding.
 But you are not alone.
-There are experts available to suggest medications and treatments to ease your loved one’s symptoms.
+There are experts and live in care for disabled available to suggest medications and treatments to ease your loved one’s symptoms.
 If they are in hospital, then speak to the nursing staff, at home the GP should be the first port of call.
 Don’t worry about being a bother, if a therapy isn’t helping, ask again.

 The demands of hospital visits, appointments and household chores can mean that there is very little time for togetherness.
 Try and find space in the day for moments of joy: chatting over cake and a cup of tea, pottering in the garden or looking through family albums can all boost your parent’s wellbeing, and make you feel better too.
 If they’re isolated on a ward due to the risk of infection, think about finding favourite films, box sets or audio books that can help while away the time when you’re unable to be there.

 Many people with cancer lose weight and unappetising hospital meals don’t help!
 Tempt them with their favourite food (preferably with lots of fresh fruit and veggies).
 Soups, smoothies and stews can be particularly soothing and easy to swallow.
 Red meat and leafy green vegetables can help fight anaemia, and it doesn’t have to be a solid lump of meat that’s hard to cut and chew.
 Try sourcing lasagna, bolognese, cottage or shepherd’s pie with beef and lamb mince.
 A diet rich in wholegrains and fluids will beat constipation.